 March 2018: 1950s – Kodak Signet 35.
 The Kodak Signet 35 was Kodak’s top American-made 35mm camera of the 1950’s and the first of the Kodak Signet camera line.
 The Signet 35 originally sold for $95 USD (app. $810 USD in 2007).
 The design was by Arthur H Crapsey, and it was made between February 1951 – March 1958.

-I have managed to get good images from this camera, but have not yet uploaded them to Flickr as I usually do.
-You can see some of the images in this post.
+I have managed to get some good images from this camera, but have not yet done a full review as I usually do.
+Here is what I’ve got so far.

 August 2018 – 2000s – Nikon F100.
 Made between 1999 and 2007, the F100 is not only my only film camera made in the current century, but also my go-to camera these days.
 According to the Fstoppers website, “the F100 was Nikon’s state-of-the-art prosumer / high end 35mm camera, falling just under the professional F5.
 The F100 was, at the time, one of the best featured cameras ever made and still remains the 135 camera of choice for film enthusiasts, wedding photographers, and many fine artists.”